mohamed82008/mohamed82008.github.io/pages/about.md

 ## Background

 I am originally from Egypt, raised in both Egypt and Saudi Arabia.
-I currently live in Sydney, Australia.
+I currently live in Sharjah, UAE.

 ## Languages